skulltech/resume-academic/README.md

 # resume-academic

 My academic resume.
-For applying to internships and stuff.
+For applying to research internships and so on.

 Built using [resume-template](https://github.com/jglovier/resume-template) theme by [jglovier](https://github.com/jglovier).